 Kentucky is home to a number of haunted locations.
-Many are open to the public, so if you really want to "get your ghost on," then Kentucky will not disappoint.
+Many haunted places in Kentucky are available to tour, so if you really want to "get your ghost on," then Kentucky will not disappoint.

 Today, Waverly Hills is a well-known destination for paranormal investigators and tourists.
 According to paranormal investigator Troy Taylor, reports of paranormal activity include an entire floor filled with shadow people, a haunted "body chute" where the bodies of the dead were deposited, the ghost of a nurse who hung herself, and a little boy who plays ball with visitors.

 The Waverly Hills Sanatorium is located at 4400 Paralee Lane in Louisville.
 Waverly Hills offers public tours on Friday and Saturday nights, March through August.
 Investigations and private tours are by appointment only.

 Bobby Mackey's Music World

 A sign greets visitors to Bobby Mackey's Music World, which is located in Wilder, KY.
 The sign warns visitors that the location is haunted, and that management is not responsible for the actions of the ghosts and spirits there.